by C H Diaz

 More importantly, I was able to do all these things because the federal government was not yet there to protect me.
 The federal government had not become the nanny state it is now, mainly because I grew up before they passed a minimum wage law.
 That one law put more teens out of work than any other thing the government has done.
 It should be struck down, where in the Constitution does it give the federal government that kind of authority?

-I didn’t want any protection then and I don’t want it now for my grandchildren but they’re screwed.
-They are not able to do any of the things I did as a child and early teen because Big Brother won’t let them.
+Entry level jobs are supposed to be ENTRY LEVEL jobs.
+No one is supposed to stay in an entry level job forever.
+I didn’t want any protection then and I don’t want it now for my grandchildren, but they’re screwed.
+They are not able to do any of the things I did as a child and early teen because Big Brother won’t let them or has priced them out of the market.
 As a result, most kids today don’t even know or have a work ethic.

 But then, I’m an old fogey who grew up in the forties who believes the federal government and the Supreme Court have overstepped the bounds our forefathers intended.